Cat Pooping Issues and How to Solve Them All – The Cat Behavior Clinic

 Cat Pooping Behavior Issues

-25 Years in Practice We Have More Cats Pooping in the Litter Box in Over 30 Countries
+Photo: (Zoom Cat Defecation Appointment).
+Award-winning Harvard and Oxford-trained Cat Behavior Team 25 Years in Practice, We Have More Cats Pooping in the Litter Box than Anyone in Over 30 Countries.
+View 350 Testimonials.

-We literally wrote the book on cat defecation (Random House) behavior issues and have kept thousands of cats out of the shelters due to this “perplexing” behavior issue.
-In practice 25 Years, the clinic has helped thousands of cat owners in over 30 countries get their cat’s poop back in the litter box.
-View 350 Solved Case Studies and Testimonials.
+We are the Cat Behavior Defecation Specialists: we have kept thousands of cats out of the shelters due to this “perplexing” behavior issue.
+The clinic has helped thousands of cat owners in over 30 countries get their cat’s poop back in the litter box for over 25 years.
+Over 125 million cat owners have watched cat behavior science author Mieshelle’s cat behavior show around the world.

 During your phone or video consultation, learn what is causing your cat to defecate outside the box.
 At least 80% of the time the instigating factor has nothing to do with the the actual litter box.
 Your cat may look like he’s just pooping for no reason at all, but if he’s in the 80% majority, there are specific reasons for the behavior.
 We can tell you not only why this “behavior anomaly” occurs, but how to solve it during your consultation.